-Chairman: Ma'na.
-Mr. Malliki, can you please repeat your question?
+Chairman (interpretation): Thank you. (interpretation ends) Mr. Malliki, can you please repeat your question?

 Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) The business plan indicates that the budget for general education development will be reduced to zero while the budget for adult program will be significantly reduced.
 Why will this budget be decreased? (interpretation) Thank you, Mr. Chairman.